The Yearly Reader

 Key Numbers: .323 average, 194 hits, 33 doubles, 19 home runs, 93 RBIs.

-Not to be confused with the Giants’ Jo-Jo Moore, Johnny thrived in the relatively easy offensive environment of Philadelphia’s Baker Bowl—hitting .354 at home while collecting a .289 figure on the road.
+Not to be confused with the Giants’ Jo-Jo Moore, Johnny continued to thrive in the relatively easy offensive environment of Philadelphia’s Baker Bowl—hitting .354 at home while collecting a .289 figure on the road.

 The American League’s Top 10 Hitters, 1935